CarterPratt/PowerShell-Labs/03-active-directory-labs/README.md

 - folder permission concepts
 - simulated password reset workflows

-  These tasks help buld understanding of identity management and IT administration processes.
+  These tasks help build understanding of identity management and IT administration processes.